Instawork/hyperview/docs/reference_behavior_attributes.md

 ### `on-event`

 Triggers when the element captures an event with the specified `event-name`.
-This trigger requires an `event-name` attribute to be present.
+This trigger requires an `event-name` attribute to be present and may be triggered from any hyperview screen.

 These elements support the `on-event` trigger: